-If you want to adopt a child from the foster care system in this country, follow these 10 steps to your new family!
+If you want to adopt a child from the foster care system, follow these 10 steps to your new family!

 1. LEARN about Adoption

-You may also want to look for books and magazines about adoption at bookstores, libraries and on other websites.
+Find your state's main website and review information about the foster care system in your state.
+You may also want to look for books about adoption at libraries and review other websites for more perspective regarding adoption.
 Attend an adoptive parents' support group or adoption conferences.
+Learn about the difference between fostering a youth and adopting a youth and determine which is the best fit for your family.
 Visit adoption agencies' websites.

 2. SELECT an Agency

 You must work with an agency licensed in the state where you live.
 Contact several agencies to ask about the type of children they place, their fee structure, how to obtain financial assistance (if needed) to help with the fees, how they assess and prepare families, and how long it will take.
 Get references: speak with other parents who have used the agency you are investigating.
 Check whether the agency is licensed by your state to provide adoption services.

 Visit AdoptMatch for agencies in your area.